Invariant Gibbs measures for 1D NLS in a trap: Cauchy problem and invariant measure, super-harmonic case

 for all $|t|\leq \delta\sim K^{-\varrho}$ with $\varrho>0$ and some universal constant $C>0$.
 In addition, if $u_1(t)$ and $u_2(t)$ are respectively solutions to \eqref{eq:intro NLS} with initial data $\left.u_1\right|_{t=0}=f_1, \left.u_2\right|_{t=0}= f_2 \in \Hc^\theta$ that satisfy $\|f_1\|_{\Hc^\theta}, \|f_2\|_{\Hc^\theta} \leq K$, then

 for all $|t|\leq \delta\sim K^{-\varrho}$. \end{proposition}

 Let us comment briefly on the conditions \eqref{cond-theta} and \eqref{pq-dete-lwp}.
 The second inequality in \eqref{cond-theta} ensures that the support of the Gibbs measure is contained in $\Hc^\theta$.
-The first inequality in \eqref{cond-theta} guarantees the existence of an admissible pair $(p,q)$ given in \eqref{pq-dete-lwp}.
+The first inequality in \eqref{cond-theta} guarantees the existence of a Strichartz-admissible pair $(p,q)$ given in \eqref{pq-dete-lwp}.
 The first condition in~\eqref{pq-dete-lwp} allows us to use H\"older's inequality in time.
 The first inequality in the second condition in \eqref{pq-dete-lwp} coupled with the admissibility of $(p,q)$ yields

 so that we have the Sobolev embedding $\Wc^{\gamma,q} \subset L^\infty(\R)$.
 Finally, the second inequality in the second condition in \eqref{pq-dete-lwp} implies $\theta-\gamma>\frac{2}{p}\left(\frac{1}{2}-\frac{1}{s}\right)$ which is needed to use Strichartz estimates with a loss of derivatives